 Use of the Library

-Any current member of the University of Cambridge may register with the Divinity Library using their University Card.
-Every borrower will need to complete a registration form.
+Any current member of the University of Cambridge may register with the Divinity Library using their University Card every time they borrow from the library.

 Conduct of users of the Library

 users should maintain silence as far as is possible